jychoi415/AVR/README.md

-# Study
+# ATmega128 Programming
-This is a repository of my study.
+This repository is about study of Atmega128 programming.

+## RTC
+Program with ds1302 module.

+## Calculator
+Program with 4*4 keypad.

-## Ingredient
+## Making CAR
-In this repository, there is a code that I studied in school.
+Program with ultrasonic sensor.